 When dealing with RICO charges, the assistance of an experienced criminal defense attorney is a must.
 If convicted, you can be heavily fined and spend years in jail.
-To properly argue your case your attorney will need extensive knowledge of the Georgia RICO act and the experience that comes with years of trying these cases.
-Our attorneys have the skills you need and they are standing by to discuss the details of your case.What is a Rico Charge?
+To properly argue your case your criminal defense attorney will need extensive knowledge of the Georgia RICO act and the experience that comes with years of trying these cases.
+Our criminal defense lawyers have the skills you need, and they are standing by to discuss the details of your case.What is a RICO Charge?

-Georgia created its own statutory provision that is similar to the federal Racketeer Influenced and Corrupt Organizations (RICO) act.
-Under this statute, a person or group using a pattern and practice of racketeering activities to acquire an interest in, maintain or protect an interest in, or control the practices of any business or property is in violation of the act.
-To put it simply, if you use illegal activities to fund an ongoing criminal enterprise then you can be brought up on RICO charges.Isn’t Rico Just a Tool to Take Down Organized Crime?
+Georgia created its own statutory provision that is similar to the federal Racketeer Influenced and Corrupt Organizations Act (RICO).
+Under this statute, a person or group using a pattern and practice of racketeering activities – running criminal “rackets” such as gambling or money laundering - to acquire, maintain, or control the practices of any business or property is in violation of the act.
+To put it simply, if you use illegal activities to fund an ongoing criminal enterprise then you can be brought up on RICO charges.Isn’t RICO Just a Tool to Take Down Organized Crime?

 Under the Georgia laws, there are acts that are required to demonstrate a pattern of racketeering activities.
 These are called “predicate acts”.
 In addition to the ones covered under federal law, Georgia law also recognizes the following predicate acts:

 - Any actions involving making a profit from illegal immigration

 - Violation of the Georgia laws covering gambling, bribery, robbery, dealing in a controlled substance, extortion, arson, kidnapping, or murder